-Spurred by the demands of online retailers, especially behemoths like Amazon, inkjet printing increasingly delivers the solution for printing corrugated boxes in the need-it-now economy, when costs of freight and other factors are added to the calculus.
+Spurred by the demands of online retailers, especially behemoths like Amazon, inkjet printing increasingly delivers the solution for printing corrugated cardboard boxes in the need-it-now economy when costs of freight and other factors are added to the calculus.

 The utility of the humble cardboard box hasn’t changed much since its introduction in 1891.
 Cardboard boxes today withstand considerable human and natural forces.
 The inks for printing labels, logos, and other information must be equally durable.